 GlobalSkin’s communities include:

-GlobalSkin has been actively working this year to establish a community of patient organization for atopic eczema patients worldwide.
+GlobalSkin is actively working with patient organizations that support atopic eczema patients worldwide.
 Projects include the launch of

 GlobalSkin hosted a European Patient Organizations Community meeting in September 2018 in Paris bringing together patient leaders from across Europe to discuss challenges and opportunities currently faced in this region.
 As 40% of GlobalSkin Members are located in Europe, the objective was to have an open discussion on where opportunities exist to improve advocacy for skin patients in Europe.
 We invite all European patient organizations to connect with GlobalSkin as we continue to build support programs our European Member Organizations.

 GlobalSkin is working with the rare/uncommon and neglected dermatological diseases community to significantly and measurably improve linkages for patient organization leaders; build capacity and coordination of a synchronized strategic approach to improve access to care; stimulate critical research; disseminate critical information; and improve treatment options for patients living with neglected rare or uncommon diseases.
 One of the key initiatives will be hosting a RareDERM Summit in June 2019 in Milan, Italy.

 Patient organizations that provide support to people living with Hidradenitis suppurativa (HS) provide essential services, support, access to information, opportunities to link with other patients and become empowered to speak up for access to care and treatment.
 This is a disease where patient organizations are currently under-resourced and not well connected to each other, and as such, GlobalSkin is working with this broader community to significantly and measurably improve linkages for patient organization leaders, building capacity and coordination of a synchronized strategic approach to improve access to care, critical information and treatment options for patients.